typedb/typedb/docs/pages/docs/07-workbase/visualiser.md

 ![Single click](/images/workbase/node_panel.png)

 A double click on a node will bring up the relationships associated with the node, as shown below.
+The first doule click will load a single batch of relationships as per the [neighbours limit](#limit-neighbours).
+Any consequent double click will load the next batch of relationships.

 ![Double click](/images/workbase/double_click.png)

 Holding shift and double clicking on a node also brings up the attributes associated with it, displaying them in the knowledge graph, as shown below.
+The first shift + doule click will load a single batch of attributes as per the [neighbours limit](#limit-neighbours).
+Any consequent shift + double click will load the next batch of attributes.

 ![shift double click](/images/workbase/shift_click.png)